Commensurating actions for groups of piecewise continuous transformations: More on piecewise projective self-homeomorphisms

 Hence $(\nu_1,\nu_2)$ takes the value $(1,0)$ at $0$.
 Since $\nu$ and $\nu_0^X$ coincide outside a finite subset, they thus coincide at the neighborhood of $0$. \end{proof}

-\begin{defn} Denote by $\pi_0^X$ the standard projective structure on a standard curve.
-On a standard curve with standard projective structure $\pi_0$, we say that a projective structure is compatible if the identity $(\R/\Z,\pi_0)\to (\R/\Z,\pi)$ is piecewise projective.
+\begin{defn} Denote by $\pi_0^X$ (or $\pi_0$ when the context is clear) the standard projective structure on a standard curve $X$.
+On a standard curve with standard projective structure $\pi_0$, we say that a projective structure $\pi$ is compatible if the identity $(X,\pi_0)\to (X,\pi)$ is piecewise projective.
 We say that it is $\mathcal{C}^1$-compatible if in addition this identity map is of class $\mathcal{C}^1$. \end{defn}

 We reach the goal of this preparatory work: encoding a compatible projective structure in an element of $\mathcal{A}^2(X)$: